 In her years working in Loudoun County Public Schools, she has served in various leadership roles that include curriculum development, EL Lead Teacher for the district, and EL Teacher Mentor.
 Similarly, she has presented at various local, state, and federal professional conferences focusing on the instruction of language learners at the secondary level.

-She obtained a Bachelor's Degree in Political Science and a Master's Degree in English as a Second Language Education from Marymount University.
+Mrs. Lewis has a Bachelor's Degree in Political Science and a Master's Degree in English as a Second Language Education/Linguistics from Marymount University.
 Mrs. Lewis obtained her Educational Administration and Leadership Degree from The George Washington University.

 A little bit about Mrs. Lewis:

 Mrs. Lewis moved to the United States from Lima, Perú when she was fourteen years-old.
 When she first arrived, she did not speak the English language and had to work hard to not only learn a new language, but also graduate high school with higher level classes.
 Trying her best and working hard has always been present in her former instruction and current work.
 Mrs. Lewis believes that all of our dreams are attainable when we set two ingredients, purpose (our Why) and hard work.

 She loves spending time with her one-year-old son, her husband, and kitty cat, Maya.